ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 If you're happy with this plugin as it is, please consider writing a quick [rating](https://wordpress.org/support/plugin/easy-fancybox/reviews/#new-post) or helping other users out on the [support forum](https://wordpress.org/support/plugin/easy-fancybox).

 If you wish to help build this plugin, you're very welcome to [translate Easy FancyBox into your language](https://translate.wordpress.org/projects/wp-plugins/easy-fancybox/) or contribute bug reports, feature suggestions and/or code on [Github](https://github.com/RavanH/easy-fancybox/).

+**KNOWN ISSUES**

+= General =

+- **Outbound links or Downloads tracking** in some of the stats plugins can interfere with FancyBox.
+Disable such option or exclude links manually with a class (see instructions for SlimStat below)
+- Most plugins and themes that already include a light box script.
+Continue reading to see if you are using one of the know ones or follow the troubleshooting steps to find out what is conflicting on your site.
+- Any theme that is missing the obligatory `<?php wp_footer(); ?>` call in the footer.php template.
+- When showing an iframe as inline content in FancyBox -- not advised, use fancybox-iframe instead! -- the iframe will become blank after opening and closing it.
+The solution is to link directly to the iframe source and use `class="fancybox-iframe"` instead.
+- Embedded flash content that has no wmode or wmode 'window', is displayed above the overlay and other javascript rendered content like dropdown menus.
+WordPress does NOT check for missing wmode in oEmbed generated embed code.
+Since version 1.3.4.5, the missing wmode is added by this plugin for WP (auto-)embeds but not for other user-embedded content.
+Please make sure you set the wmode parameter to 'opaque' (best performance) or 'transparent' (only when you need transparency) for your embedded content.

+= Plugin conflicts =

+- **jQuery Updater** moves jQuery to version 2+ which is incompatible.
+- **All in One SEO Pack** and **Analytics for WordPress** with outbound link tracking enabled.
+Disable that feature.
+- **WP Slimstat** with Track Outbound Clicks enabled, will break the light box effect on some browsers.
+Adding `fancybox` (or any of the other classes like `fancybox-youtube,fancybox-iframe,fancybox-inline` depending on which media should be displayed in FancyBox) to the Do Not Track field is reported to solve the issue.
+Slimstat also might interfere with the YouTube url conversion.
+When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
+Adding a `class="noslimstat"` to the link is reported to work around the issue.
+- **Google Analytics for WordPress** converts links like `href="#anyID"` to `href="http://yoursite.url/page/#anyID"`, disabling inline content shown in FancyBox.
+- Both the **uBillBoard** and **Camera slideshow** have their own easing script hard-coded which conflicts with the one in Easy FancyBox.
+The only way around the conflict is to set both the Easing In and Easing Out options on your Settings > Media page to **Swing**.
+- **Wordpress Firewall 2** blocks access to image files needed for proper display of the FancyBox overlay in older IE and other non-css3 browsers.
+- **WordPress Amazon Associate**: A script provided by Amazon and the FancyBox script are incompatible.
+Disabling _Product Preview_ in the **WP - Amazon > Settings** page should work around the issue.
+- **WP Supersized** uses the Animate Enhanced jQuery extension which causes a conflict with the Easing extension used by FancyBox resulting in a 0px sized lightbox frame and/or some kind of positioning issue with auto-centering.

+= Theme conflicts =

+- Older versions of **Elegant Themes** have FancyBox integrated in a hard-coded way, making them incompatible with Easy FancyBox.
+In the latest versions of these themes, there is an option to disable the included FancyBox.
+Use this option to make your theme compatible with Easy FancyBox :)
+- The **Mystique** theme has two options called "Lightbox" and "Optimize website for faster loading" that will break Easy FancyBox.
+Disable both in Mystique's options > Advanced.
+- **Imbalance** and other themes that uses the Photo Galleria jQuery extension: turn of the JSGallery option.
+- Themes like **Envisioned**, **Chameleon** and many others have FancyBox baked in.
+There is no solution other than stripping the theme of all FancyBox related code or better: disable the plugin and use the theme provided version...
+- Themes based on the **Thesis** framework might see issues in IE 8, for which [a hack has been proposed](https://voidzonemedia.com/solutions/thesis-ie8-remove-ie7-emulation/)

 == Installation ==